peidong/Don-vim/README.md

 ============
 #This is my vim settings

-You need to add This line
+You need to add This lines

     git clone https://github.com/peidong/vimrc.git
     mv vimrc .vim